 Obtaining transfer credit

-To request transfer credit for any Physics subject, consult with Physics Academic Administrator Catherine Modica, who serves as the Department’s Transfer Credit Examiner and will determine whether the course meets MIT Physics’ standards.
+To request transfer credit for any Physics subject, consult with Physics Academic Administrator Shannon Larkin, who serves as the Department’s Transfer Credit Examiner and will determine whether the course meets MIT Physics’ standards.
 Students requesting transfer credit should send:

 - a copy of or link to the official catalog description of the course;